-2.29.
-Understand that every financial report has one report frame or report pallet.
+4.29.
+Understand that every financial report has one reporting style and the different reports use different may use different reporting styles.

-A report frame is simply the notion that every financial report has a high-level pattern.
-If you recognize what that pattern is, report frame patterns can be leveraged.
+A report frame37 or reporting style is simply the notion that every financial report has a high-level pattern.
+If you recognize what that pattern is, the reporting style information can be leveraged.

-The financial reports of reporting entities can be grouped into high level patterns of variability.
-Comprehensive testing of all XBRL-based financial filings at this very high level revealed a very limited amount of variability most of which occurs on the income statement.
-This variability is not random.
+The financial reports of economic entities can be grouped into high level patterns of variability38.
+Comprehensive analysis of all XBRL-based public company financial filings at this very high level revealed a very limited amount of variability most of which occurs on the income statement.
+This variability is not random, patterns exist.
 The following is a summary of and a complete inventory of this variability at this high-level of a financial report:

 - Entities report using some accounting industry or activity

 - Commercial and industrial (standard approach)

-- Interest based revenues
+- o Interest based revenues

 - Insurance based revenues

-- Securities based revenues
+- o Securities based revenues

 - REIT (real estate investment trust)

-- Utility
+- Regulated utility

 - Balance sheets can be

-- Classified and report current and noncurrent assets and liabilities
+- Classified (report current and noncurrent assets and liabilities)

 - Unclassified

 - Report using liquidity based reporting

 - Income statements can be

 - Multi-step and report gross profit

 - Single-step and do not report gross profit

 - Income statements can

-- Report operating income (loss)
+- Explicitly report operating income (loss)

-- Do not report operating income (loss)
+- Do not report operating income (loss) explicitly

 - Income (loss) from equity method investments can be reported on the income statement

 - As part of revenues

+- As part of cost of revenues

 - As part of nonoperating income (loss)

 - Before taxes as a separate line item

-- After taxes as a separate line item

 - Between income (loss) from continuing operations before and after taxes

 - Cash flow statements can report net cash flow as

 - Including exchange gains (losses)

 - Not including exchange gains (losses)

+- Statement of comprehensive income can start with the net income (loss) concept

+- Net income (loss)

+- Net income (loss) attributable to parent

+- Net income (loss) available to common stockholders